Cauliflower Fried Rice

 I've troubleshot this so many times.
 The three biggest causes: over-processing in the food processor (I've done it, it turns to paste in seconds), cooking in oil or butter before the moisture cooks off, and adding too much sauce at the end.
 My fix is always the same.
 Dry skillet first, 4-5 minutes, no oil.
 Once the moisture is gone and the rice is fluffy, then I add everything else.

-Can I use broccoli rice instead of cauliflower rice?
+Can I use an air fryer for cauliflower rice?

 Can I make this ahead and meal prep?